Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 **click to enlarge**

-Offering visual information on customer acquisition costs, CLV, and sales target information, on this management dashboard, you will be able to make intelligent managerial forecasts, spot trends, and understand where you need to improve processes within the business.
-A priceless KPI tool for those in senior management roles across a range of sectors and industries.
+Offering visual details on customer acquisition costs, CLV, and sales targets, on this management dashboard, you will be able to make intelligent managerial forecasts, spot trends, and understand where you need to improve processes within the business—a priceless KPI tool for those in senior management roles across a range of sectors and industries.

 KPIs used:

-One of the most crucial metrics that deal with sales data and expounds on the costs of acquiring a new consumer.
-The costs usually vary based on your specific industry, but this KPI report on business you should definitely include in your reporting processes.
+One of the most crucial metrics deals with sales data and expounds on the costs of acquiring a new consumer.
+The costs usually vary based on your specific industry, but this KPI report on the business you should definitely include in your reporting processes.

-As we can see in the visual, the costs are represented at a glance with a simple gauge chart but you can also see a graphic development over a particular time frame.
+As we can see in the visual, the costs are represented at a glance with a simple gauge chart, but you can also see a graphic development over a particular period.

-When you want to create a dashboard KPI reporting practice, including the prediction of the potential value of the relationship between a consumer and the company is another critical component of successful metrics management.
-The issue is that no one actually can predict 100% how long this relationship will last, therefore, it would make sense to state it as a periodic value (6 months, 12, or 24, e.g.).
+When you want to create a dashboard KPI reporting practice, including predicting the potential value of the relationship between a consumer and the company is another critical component of successful metrics management.
+The issue is that nobody can actually predict 100% how long this relationship will last.
+Therefore, it would make sense to state it as a periodic value (6 months, 12, or 24, e.g.).

-The visual above shows us a quick overview of the average numbers and how long the relationship lasts while the bottom part depicts the development over time.
+The visual above shows us a quick overview of the average numbers and how long the relationship lasts, while the bottom part depicts the development.

 This is one of our KPI reporting examples that expounds on achieving predefined targets and is depicted in comparison with the overall sales revenue.
-The point is to reach the target but also to examine further if you're lagging behind.
+The point is to reach the target and examine further if you're lagging behind.

 6. Sales performance dashboard